Kansas vs. Arkansas: Odds, spread, over/under - NCAA Tournament Second Round

 Kansas vs. Arkansas Odds, Spread, Over/Under

-See the odds, spread and over/under for this matchup available at several sportsbooks.
+See the odds, spread and over/under for this matchup posted at individual sportsbooks.

 |Favorite